A Space-Time Transformer for Precipitation Nowcasting: Experiments

 \subsection{Results}

-All models entered in W4CC 2025 are evaluated using cumulative ranked probability score (CRPS).
-For each input sequence in the test set, model-predicted cumulative mass functions \(F_{\theta}(\hat{y})\) are compared against a degenerate, ground-truth distribution over \(n\) bins:
+All models entered in W4CC 2025 are evaluated using continuous ranked probability score (CRPS).
+For each input sequence in the test set, the model-predicted cumulative distribution function \(F\) is compared against the ground-truth observation \(y_{\text{reg}}\):

-where \(\text{bin}_i\) denotes the quantity for the \(i\)-th precipitation bucket.
-Our best performing model achieves a CRPS score of 3.135 on the challenge set, ranking in \textbf{first place} in the W4CC 2025 ``Cumulative Rainfall'' challenge.
+Our best performing model achieves a CRPS score of 3.135 on the challenge set, scoring first in the W4CC 2025 ``Cumulative Rainfall'' challenge.